leafo/pgmoon/README.md

 The first connection must be established with `connect` before any queries are made (this is to validate that you connection settings are valid).
-If the pool is fully occupied when an query is issued, then a new connection will dynamically be established and used, and then returned to the pool.
+If the pool is fully occupied when a query is issued, then a new connection will dynamically be established and used, and then returned to the pool.

 Methods like `disconnect`, `settimeout`, `setkeepalive` operate on every